flarelabs-net/vite-plugin-cloudflare/README.md

 > [!NOTE]
 > When running `wrangler deploy`, only your main (entry) Worker will be deployed.
-> If using multiple Workers, it is your responsibility to deploy them individually.
+> If using multiple Workers, each must be deployed individually.
 > You can inspect the `dist` directory and then run `wrangler deploy -c path-to-worker-output-config` for each.

 ### `interface AuxiliaryWorkerConfig`